ames0k0/ofacd/README.md

 ds.create()
 ```

-> Add rules to the directory,<br />rules will affect directories and files in it
+> Add rules to the directory, rules will affect directories and files in it
 ```python
 from ofacd import Rule

 rule = Rule(path='.')